Your money-making expert. Financial journalist, TV and radio personality.

 Many online brokers offer self-select ISA packages so if you open one of those you can slot in your REIT as and when you invest in it.

-Although this can be a fantastic way to own some property and generate income, it’s still vital you do plenty of research before picking a REIT to invest in.
+Although REITs can be an effective way to own some property and generate income, it’s still vital you do plenty of research before picking a REIT to invest in.

-Finding the best REITs available can be tricky.
-If you’d like some broad exposure at a cheap cost, I’d definitely recommend looking into ETFs.
+Finding the best REITs can be tricky.
+If you’d like some broad exposure at a cheap cost, you may wish to look into buying an exchange-traded fund (ETF).

 These funds can give you access to multiple REITs, even hundreds, with one single investment.